getsentry/sentry-docs/src/collections/_documentation/clients/python/advanced.md

 `sanitize_keys`

-: A required set of keys to santize when using `raven.processors.SanitizeKeysProcessor` in `processors`:
+: A required set of keys to sanitize when using `raven.processors.SanitizeKeysProcessor` in `processors`:

 ```python
 sanitize_keys = ["sensitive_key_1", "sensitive_key_2"]